 Place the following items into your green organics cart:

-- Plant and grass clippings
+- Plant debris and grass clippings

-- Rocks, dirt, concrete
+- Rocks, dirt/soil, and concrete

 - Pressure-treated or painted wood

-Food is too essential to throw away.
-By making small shifts in how you shop, prepare and store food, you can toss less, eat well, simplify your life, save money and keep the valuable resources used to produce and distribute food from going to waste.
+Remember the four Rs: Reduce, Reuse, Recycling, and Rot.
+Reduce comes before Rot, so buy only what you will eat.
+Prepare and store food properly because wasted food is a growing problem with profound environmental impacts.
+By making small shifts in how you shop, prepare, and store food, you can toss less, save money, and keep the valuable resources used to produce and distribute food from going to waste.